M7MD-abo-jacob/Weather-App/README.md

 # THANKS FOR STOPPING BY. ❤

 <!-- TODO:
-- right cities???
-- types , custom styles vars
-- css
-- access
+- access - deg, status-img,
-- translations
  -->